-YEAR 9 DRAMA Future Stars - SINGLE SEMESTER ELECTIVE -
+YEAR 9 THE ARTS Drama - SINGLE SEMESTER ELECTIVE -

-In this course students will experience the opportunity to develop in dramatic theory and practice, and use skills to shape their own performance projects from the theatre of Commedia Dell' Arte and explore the concept of non-naturalist theatre.
-Students explore how society/audience is impacted by drama, and devise performances that will be presented to a wider audience.
-Students will also analyse and interpret the structure, content and aesthetic qualities of drama and analyse the characteristics and role of drama in different settings.
+In this course students will experience the opportunity to develop in dramatic theory and practice, and use skills to shape a Commedia Dell' Arte performance and an ensemble piece.
+Students explore the history of theatre; both naturalist and non-naturalist.
+Students will also analyse, design and interpret the structure, content and aesthetic qualities of drama and analyse the characteristics and role of drama in different settings.